 Okay, perhaps "read" is too generous; "skimmed" would be closer to the truth.
 You'd never know it by the grades I got on the quizzes and essays, but I've always been excellent at acing those sorts of things.
 My point here being, I don't remember much about any of his stories, except that I didn't particularly like them, certainly not enough to actually read them through like I was supposed to -- sorry, my high school English teachers!
 Sorry, Charles Dickens!

-Harry Lloyd also happens to be the great-great-great-grand-son of
+Harry Lloyd also happens to be the great-great-great-grand-son of the actual Charles Dickens, adding to his awesome factor. |

 I'd seen an adaptation of Great Expectations before, but recall it being rather boring.
 This version was not the case.
 I found myself really interested in the story and characters for the first time, and intrigued by the mystery of Pip's benefactor and how his relationship with Estella would turn out, having largely forgotten most of the plot (if I ever really knew it at all) ahead of time.